Mooney International Corporation: 1960s

 To supplement the M20 line, Mooney began development of a high-performance pressurized single, the M22 Mustang.
 It first flew in September 1965 and was certified two years later.
 The project was ultimately unsuccessful.
 Sources disagree on the total production, some saying 36 units, others 32, 29 or 27.
 What is certain is that each plane was a financial loss for the company.
 It was reported as having a heavy control response and poor visibility, although it did fly high and fast.
 The name also could have caused problems, since Cavalier Aircraft had been modifying surplus North American P-51 Mustangs for civilian use and wrote a letter to Mooney asking them not to use the name "Mustang".
 The letter was ignored and Cavalier filed suit, but by that time the M22 line was nearing its end and the Mustang name had been dropped.

 During several years in the early 1960s, Mooney had discussions with Mitsubishi Motors regarding their MU-2.
-An agreement between the companies was reached in mid-1964: the MU2 would be fabricated in Japan but assembled by Mooney in the United States.
-The existing Kerrville facility and workforce was insufficient, so Mooney purchased 230 acres near the airport in San Angelo, Texas (125 mi to the northeast of Kerrville), set up an assembly line in an existing hangar, and built new support facilities.
-The MU2 sold slowly.
-This was partly because the same sales force that was selling the M20 line was also trying to sell the much more expensive MU2.
-It cost about US$400,000, and marketing and selling such an airplane was different than selling a small four-seater.
-The company's management was also over-stretched.
+An agreement between the companies was reached in mid-1964: the MU-2 would be fabricated in Japan but assembled by Mooney in the United States.
+The existing Kerrville facility and workforce was insufficient, so Mooney purchased 230 acres near the airport in San Angelo, Texas, (125 mi to the northeast of Kerrville), set up an assembly line in an existing hangar, and built new support facilities.
+The MU-2 sold slowly, partly because the same sales force that was selling the M20 line was also trying to sell the much more expensive MU-2.
+It cost about $400,000, and marketing and selling such an airplane was different than selling a small four-seater.
+The company's management was also overstretched.

 In 1967, Mooney acquired production rights to the Aircoupe from Alon Aircraft Company.
 Owners John Allen and Lee Higdon, who had left Beech Aircraft to start their own company, took managerial positions at Mooney.
 Production began in 1968 with a total of 38 units.
 That year Allen and Higdon both left Mooney, Allen returning to Beech to assist with the Beechcraft Duke.
 In 1969 the tail of the plane was updated and it became the M10 Cadet, but only 9 units were sold that year.
 50 were built in 1970 before the model was terminated, marking the end of the Aircoupe.